- £270 per week

 Shop: 0.1 ml Pub: 0.1 ml

-NOTES: No smoking, no pets.
-Mobile reception varies.
+NOTES: No smoking, no pets, No WiFi, Mobile reception varies.
 Information about mobile phone coverage.

 Lovely cottage in an ideal position for everything.

 The town of Looe has charming narrow streets leading down to a picturesque harbour, and is split into East and West Looe by the river that runs through it, and on down to the beach.
 Looe's sandy beach has a little cafe where you can linger over a cup of coffee while people-watching or admiring the view.